sync-for-science/imaging/FHIRmodelAndIdentifiers.md

 The main identifiers used are:

-* MRN: the Medical Record Number of the Patient.
+* `MRN`: the Medical Record Number of the Patient.
-* AccessionNumber: the RIS defined identifier for the imaging order.
+* `AccessionNumber`: the RIS defined identifier for the imaging order.
-* StudyInstanceUID: The DICOM identifier of an ImagingStudy.
+* `StudyInstanceUID`: The DICOM identifier of an ImagingStudy.
-* SeriesInstanceUID: The DICOM identifier of a series within an ImagingStudy.
+* `SeriesInstanceUID`: The DICOM identifier of a series within an ImagingStudy.
-* SOPInstanceUID: The DICOM identifier of a study within serie.
+* `SOPInstanceUID`: The DICOM identifier of a study within serie.

 ## Imaging workflow in a hospital